 Occasionally, the presumption may be rebutted only through qualitative and quantitative analyses.
 For these procedures, FRS employs an outside laboratory to perform EPA 8260.
 This data is then used to determine the presence or absence of halogenated compound on the Appendix VIII list.
 A 100-ppm threshold is used to determine the presence of a compound.
-In other words, a level of 100 ppm or greater is taken as evidence that the used oil is contaminated with the compound question.
-A completed 8260 will determine if the used oil is hazardous waste.
+In other words, a level of 100 ppm or greater it taken as evidence that the used oil is contaminated with the compound question.